MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 A good repro is:

 - **Minimal.** Repros should be as small as possible yet still demonstrate exactly the problem you encountered.
 Repros do not need to be complex or realistic; they only need to show code that conforms to the Standard or the documented compiler implementation, or in the case of a missing diagnostic, the code that is not conformant.
 Simple, to-the-point repros that contain just enough code to demonstrate the problem are best.
-If you can eliminate or simplify the code and remain conformant and also leave the issue unchanged, please do so.
+If you can eliminate or simplify the code and remain conformant and also leave the issue unchanged, then do so.
 You do not need to include counter-examples of code that works.

 - **Self-Contained.** Repros should avoid unnecessary dependencies.
-If you can reproduce the problem without third-party libraries, please do so.
-If you can reproduce the problem without any library code besides simple output statements (for example, `puts("this shouldn't compile");`, `std::cout << value;`, and `printf("%d\n", value);` are okay), please do so.
+If you can reproduce the problem without third-party libraries, then do so.
+If you can reproduce the problem without any library code besides simple output statements (for example, `puts("this shouldn't compile");`, `std::cout << value;`, and `printf("%d\n", value);` are okay), then do so.
 It's ideal if the example can be condensed to a single source code file, without reference to any user headers.
 Reducing the amount of code we have to consider as a possible contributor to the problem is enormously helpful to us.

 - **Against the latest compiler version.** Repros should use the most recent update to the latest version of the toolset, or the most recent prerelease version of the next update or next major release, whenever possible.
 Problems you may encounter in older versions of the toolset have very often been fixed in newer versions.
 Fixes are backported to older versions only in exceptional circumstances.